0install/docs/docs/specifications/capabilities.md

 : The name of the command to use when launching via this capability.
 Defaults to `run` if not set.

 `args`
-: A custom arguments list to be passed to the command. `%1` will be replaced with the path of the file being opened.
+: Command-line arguments to be passed to the command in escaped form. `%V` gets replaced with the path of the file being opened.
+  This is ignored if any `<arg>` elements are specified.

 `extended`
 : Set this to `true` to hide the verb in the Windows context menu unless the Shift key is pressed when opening the menu.

 `<description>`
 : A (localized) description of the verb.

+`<arg>` - since version 2.18
+: Command-line argument to be passed to the command.
+Will be automatically escaped to allow proper concatenation of multiple arguments containing spaces.
+  `${item}` gets replaced with the path of the file being opened.

 # Icons